dansmyers/HonorsThesisGuide/README.md

 - Details and Experimental Results
 - Conclusion

-In these kinds of papers, the Problem Description section usually incorporates some quantitative experiment simply to prove that the problem exists.
-The rest of the paper describes a solution and its implementation, then performs experiments to show that it really solves the original problem.
+In these kinds of papers, the Problem Description section may incorporate some quantitative experiment to prove that the problem exists.
+The rest of the paper describes the engineering solution, its design, and its implementation, then performs experiments to show that it really solves the original problem.

 Note that the section names can be changed to something more descriptive if it's appropriate.

+## Tips for Writing Individual Sections

 ### Abstract

-Your document will also include an abstract, which provides a one-paragraph summary of the entire paper.
+The abstract is a one-paragraph summary of the entire paper.
 Write this last.

 ### Writing the Introduction